Walking on sunshine

 The idea has won an award from the Qatar 2022 organising committee.
 They are backing the PVTopia project to create a prototype with the aim of demonstrating a full solar pavement during the tournament.

-Dr Gowaid says that will power more than just a few fans and lightbulbs.
+Dr Gowaid says that will power more than just a few fans and light bulbs.

 "With some tricks, mechanically and electrically, we can make the system safe for people to walk on while feeding the energy to a nearby building," he said.